rsascha/apollo-eval/projects/project-generator/README.md

 ## Result

-This template creates a Vite project with Apollo Server and Node.js Express, including:
+This template creates a React project (vite) with Apollo Server (Node.js / Express), including:

 - api: Apollo Server with GraphQL support
 - codegen: Code generation for TypeScript types from GraphQL schema